pwafire/pwafire/README.md

 ### Setting up the PWA Development Environment

-We have a **PWA Developer Tips** [repo available here](https://github.com/mayeedwin/pwadev-tips) to help guide you if you're just starting up or want to have your setup checklist done right ✅
+We have a **PWA Developer Tips** [Repo here](https://github.com/mayeedwin/pwadev-tips) to help guide you if you're just starting up or want to have your setup checklist done right ✅

 ### [What's NEW? ]()